gookit/cache/README.md

 # cache

-generic cache use and cache manager for golang.
+Generic cache use and cache manager for golang.

 Drivers: